alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 &hellip; but has the following main issues:

 * missing separation of concerns
-  in particular that this input operation takes charge of the national language and content of the retry prompt (it should e.g. have been a parameter), but also that while it’s intended to read a single number from each input line it fails to address the *consume-a-full-line*, i.e. separation of line input and conversion text to number, which leads to the next point, that
+  in particular that this input operation takes charge of the national language and content of the retry prompt (it should e.g. have been a parameter), but also that while it’s intended to read a single number from each input line it fails to address the *consume-a-full-line*, i.e. separation of line input and conversion of text to number, which leads to the next point, that
 * on success it leaves any remaining text in the input buffer
   which means that e.g. input `1 2 3` can cause undesired client code behavior; and
 * on failure it blithely retries *ad infinitum*